SwissDataScienceCenter/renku/docs/tutorials/first_steps/02_add_data.rst

   To paste commands to the JupyterLab console, use ``Cmd+V`` on MacOS or ``Ctrl+Shift+V`` on Linux.

+For RStudio, click the Terminal tab, which is next to the Console tab.

 When you start the terminal, you will already be inside your project directory, so you are ready to create a dataset.